szocske19/lecture-notes-wiki/mdsd/2016/2016_sirius.md

 Under the default layer:

-1. Create a Node typed diagram element (right click on the layer -> New Diagram Element -> Node) and set its domain class to **Entity** and its semantic candidates expression to **feature:entities**.
+1. Create a Node typed diagram element (right click on the layer -> New Diagram Element -> Node) and set its domain class to `Entity` and its semantic candidates expression to `feature:entities`.

    _Note: the Semantic Candidate Expression describes the navigation path from the parent domain class to the selected ones.
-In this the parent is **EntityRelationDiagram** and we select all the object on its **entities** reference._
+In this the parent is `EntityRelationDiagram` and we select all the object on its **entities** reference._

    _Note: the **feature:** selects a structural feature (attribute or reference) from a domain class_

 1. Define a style for the Node (right click on the Node -> New Style -> Square).
-You can change its properties if you want.
+You can change its properties if you want (e.g.: light blue color, disable icon).
    ![Entity + Style added](mdsd/2015/sirius/style.png)

-1. Create a Node typed diagram element and set its domain class to **Attribute** and set its semantic candidate expression to _[self.entities.attributes->addAll(self.temporary->filter(Attribute))/]_
+1. Create a Node typed diagram element and set its domain class to `Attribute` and set its semantic candidate expression to `[entities.attributes->addAll(temporaralAttributes)/]`
-   _Note: inside the squre brackets you can acceleo expressions - [acceleo](http://www.acceleo.org/doc/obeo/en/acceleo-2.6-reference.pdf)_
+   _Note: inside the square brackets you can Acceleo expressions - [Acceleo](http://www.acceleo.org/doc/obeo/en/acceleo-2.6-reference.pdf)_

-1. Create styles and conditional styles for attributes based on the _isKey_ properties.
-The condition will be the following: _[self.isKey/]_
+1. Create styles and conditional styles for attributes based on the `isKey` properties.
+The condition will be the following: `[isKey/]`

-   _Note: A default style is alway required._
+   _Note_: A default style is always required.

-   _Note: Create Conditional Style - right click on the Node -> New Conditional Style -> Conditional Style and then you can create a new style under the conditional style element._
+1. Create Conditional Style - right click on the Node -> New Conditional Style -> Conditional Style and then you can create a new style under the conditional style element._
    _Note: Do not forget to fill the predicate expression in the conditional style._
    _Note: If the predicate expression is true the conditional style will be applied._